plammens/matroids-main/README.md

 - `tests/`: Source root for test modules to be run with `pytest`.
 - `setup.py`: Contains project metadata such as dependencies and enables installation through `pip install`.

+> **Note:** the package version is automatically inferred from Git tags, so do not delete the `.git` directory from the submission.

 ## Setup